brain-murphy/tiger-compiler/submissionPhaseI/README.txt

 To view the code for the scanner and parser, you can clone it on github at this link: https://github.com/brain-murphy/tiger-compiler

+This repo also contains the code that we used to generate the first and follow sets.
+See /src/main/java/parser/ParsingTable.java

 The Hand-modified grammar is in the file grammarRules.csv.
 The first column contains the non-terminal in question, and the second column holds its expansion.